Match Amazing Speakers

 2. Accessibility to leading-edge prosthetic products: Stephanie considers herself fortunate to have access to the latest high-tech prosthetics.
 However, there are many people without access.
 Stephanie has set out to help those people receive access to cutting-edge technology, which will help them with their mobility (she has also worked with the Kentucky legislature for this).

 Since the tornado that took both of her legs, Stephanie Decker had to rethink and rebuild her life as she knew it.
-Using her own story, Stephanie shares how humor, teamwork, and setting goals can be used to overcome any obstacle.
+Using her own story, Stephanie helps an audience find their inner hero as well as recognize the everyday heroes all around us.
 She provides the inspirational message to help attendees develop a “can do” attitude to face their own challenges.